Hahei: Tourism

 Hahei is a popular holiday destination, with a white sandy beach and sheltered aspect, resulting in safe sheltered swimming waters.
 Its resident population is around 300, but in peak holiday periods the population swells to more than 10 times this.

 On the southern end of the beach is Te Pare Historic Reserve, which was once the site of two Māori pā, Hereheretaura Pā and Hahei Pā.

 Hahei is located close to the start of the Cathedral Cove walkway and in the peak has nearly 500,000 day trippers and visitors who come just to visit the Cove.
 This can lead to congestion and parking issues.
 The car park at the start of the walkway is closed from 1 Oct to 30 April and visitors are encouraged to park at the village entrance and use a park and ride shuttle bus.
 Off-peak 1 May to 30 Sept there is pay and display parking at the car park at the start of the walk.

-The town centre consists of a boutique brewery/pub, two cafés, a gift shop, a general store with a petrol station and a takeaways bar, a dive shop, a real estate agency and an ice cream and pizza parlour.
+The town centre consists of two cafés, a gift shop, a general store with a petrol station and a takeaways bar, a dive shop, and an ice cream and pizza parlour.
 Other holiday related businesses include kayaking, snorkelling and boat trips to Cathedral Cove and the Marine Reserve.